Links on Android Authority may earn us a commission. Learn more.

 How to delete all emails in Gmail

 Gmail’s generous storage quota means that it’s rarely necessary to delete any emails.
 But there may still be times when you want to mass-delete emails, whether it’s personal emails from someone you’ve just broken up with, or if you’re really hitting your storage limit.
 Here’s a quick and easy guide on deleting all emails in Gmail.

 Yes, it is indeed possible to delete all Gmail emails, but you really need to do it on desktop Gmail.
-Find the emails you want to delete by selecting its filter or searching for them in the Gmail search bar.
-Then tick the Select box underneath the search bar, highlighting all the emails.
+Find the emails you want to delete by selecting their filter or searching for them in the Gmail search bar.
+Tick the Select box underneath the search bar, highlighting all the emails.
 Now choose Delete to send them to Trash.
 You can also delete all emails by going to All Mail, selecting them all, and clicking Delete.

 How to mass-delete emails in Gmail (desktop)

 It should be noted that deleting large volumes of email in the Gmail mobile app currently isn’t possible.
 You would have to delete the emails individually by swiping each one to the Trash.
 If you have a lot of emails, that would be very tedious and time-consuming.
 So it’s highly recommended you do this on a desktop browser.

 There are three ways to filter the Gmail emails you want to delete.
 If you only want to delete emails that match specific search conditions, enter your search strings in the Gmail search bar and click Search.

 Alternatively, click on a pre-existing label in the left-hand sidebar to bring up all emails that correspond to that label.

 The third method is to select All Mail to get every mail in your account.
 This would only be suitable if you want to delete every single email you’ve ever sent or received.

 However you choose to select the emails you want to delete, once you have them on the screen, tick the Select button at the top.
 This will highlight all the emails on that page.
 You can then click Delete to remove them from the page.